RPi-Distro/pi-gen/README.md

 By default the Haspbian image is built on a Debian 8 droplet on Digital Ocean and takes about 30 minutes to build on the cheapest droplet.
 Dependencies and everything is handled by the build script with the exception of `git`.

+Default ssh user is pi , and the password is raspberry.
+Example: ssh pi@192.168.2.2

 Build instructions:
 - Install git. `sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install git`